Natural Posterior Network: Deep Bayesian Uncertainty for Exponential Family Distributions: Natural Posterior Network

-\textbf{Input-Dependent Bayesian Update for Exponential Family Distributions.} We propose to leverage the power of exponential family distributions for the more complex task when the prediction $\y\dataix$ depends on the input $\x\dataix$.
+We propose to leverage the power of exponential family distributions for the more complex task when the prediction $\y\dataix$ depends on the input $\x\dataix$.
 Hence, \oursacro{} extends the Bayesian treatment of a single exponential family distribution prediction by predicting an individual posterior update per input.
 We distinguish between the chosen prior parameters $\priorparam^\text{prior}$, $\evidence^\text{prior}$ shared among samples, and the additional predicted parameters $\priorparam\dataix$, $\evidence\dataix$ dependent on the input $\x\dataix$ leading to the updated posterior parameters:

 Equivalently, \oursacro{} may be interpreted as predicting a set of $\evidence\dataix$ pseudo observations $\{\y^{(j)}\}_{j}\dataix$ such that their aggregated sufficient statistics satisfy \smash{$\sum_{j}^{\evidence\dataix} \y^{(j)} = \evidence\dataix \priorparam\dataix$}, and perform the respective Bayesian update.
 This Bayesian update works for \emph{any} choice of exponential family distributions as long as parameters are mapped to their standard form (see Tab.~\ref{tab:summary_exp_dist}).
-According to the \emph{principle of maximum entropy} \cite{maximum-entropy-principle}, a practical choice for the prior is to enforce high entropy for the prior distribution which is usually considered less informative.
-It is typically achieved when the prior pseudo-count $\evidence^\text{prior}$ is small and the prior parameter $\priorparam^\text{prior}$ accounts for a high aleatoric uncertainty.
+According to the \emph{principle of maximum entropy} \citep{maximum-entropy-principle}, a practical choice for the prior is to enforce high entropy for the prior distribution which is usually considered less informative.
+It is typically achieved when the prior pseudo-count $\evidence^\text{prior}$ is small and the prior parameter $\priorparam^\text{prior}$ shows a high aleatoric uncertainty.